-Students will capstone a S.T.E.M. journey with robotics at this level.
-Continued exposure to robotics and coding through use of the VEX Cortex system and RobotC software.
-Students will develop student driven, job specific (i.e., programmer, fabricators, and marketing) robotic projects based off real problems presented by industry using custom mechatronics components and Andrino boards.
-Concepts such as material processes, machining, welding, plasma cutting, CNC, and Rapid Prototyping will be involved in designing and building custom robots.
+Students will capstone a S.T.E.M.\ journey with robotics in this course.
+Students will continue exposure to robotics and coding through use of the VEX V5 system and VEXcode software.
+Designing custom robots for competition and developing solutions to real-world problems will be the focus of this course.
+Students will develop team-driven, job specific (e.g., programmers, fabricators, and marketers) robotic projects based off problems presented by industry using mechatronic components and concepts such as material processing, machining, CNC milling, and 3-D printing.
+Additionally, students will explore career opportunities, employer expectations, and educational needs in the robotics industry.

-Criteria for Selection - Successful completion of Robotics 1 and Robotics 2.
+Criteria for Selection - Successful completion of Robotics Engineering #9507.